 Pursuing full custody of your grandchildren

-- Evidence of abuse or other dangerous situations within the current family home
+- Evidence of abuse or harm in the foster home

 - Proof of inadequate supervision or constant neglect

 - A history of providing positive custodial care to your grandchildren over extended periods

 Seek help from a skilled grandparents rights attorney in Knoxville